mariangavrieldinca-eng/create-react-app/docusaurus/docs/using-the-public-folder.md

 This mechanism provides a number of benefits:

 - Scripts and stylesheets get minified and bundled together to avoid extra network requests.
-- Missing files cause compilation errors instead of 404 errors for your users.
+- Missing files cause compilation errors instead of
 - Result filenames include content hashes so you don’t need to worry about browsers caching their old versions.

 However there is an **escape hatch** that you can use to add an asset outside of the module system.